 unidentified seed resembling a walnut

 This dense jungle-like landscape represents the forests and marshlands surrounding Fossil Lake.
-Over 300 species of fossil plants have been discovered from the sediments of Fossil Lake.
+Over 400 species of fossil plants have been discovered in the sediments of Fossil Lake.
 Fossil grasses are rare, but woody flowering plants, similar to those found today in Asia, are abundant.
 A great diversity of bird species have also been found.
 These fossils and more help scientists understand what the greater ecosystem of Fossil Lake looked like.
 The temperate forest and humid climate are depicted in this diorama with multiple species.
-In the background, a giant Borealosuchus wilsoni (crocodilian) eyes a group of tapirs in shallow water.
-Species displayed include:
+In the background mural, a giant Borealosuchus wilsoni (crocodilian) eyes a group of tapirs in shallow water.

 This diorama depicts Fossil Lake's shallow shoreline, swarming with life.
 Fish swim among turtles and crayfish.
 Crayfish feed on dead shrimp.
 On the water's surface, water skimmers glide between giant lotus leaves.
 Damselflies fill the air, while the otter-like sinopa species emerges from a burrow.
 A giant, hippo-like corophydon wades along the shore through horsetails.
 In the background, crocodilians eye the scene hungrily.
 Species displayed include:

 10 arthropods including: snails, crayfish, damselflies, water striders, shrimp

 10 plants including: horsetails, ferns, flowers, seeds, trees